Common Use Cases

 To aid in classroom settings, Live Share enables sharing in read-only mode.
 Instructors can use read-only mode to enable them to share their projects with students without having to worry about unnecessary or accidental edits being made.

-- VS: Set Tools > Options > Live Share > Features to "Experimental"
+- VS: Set Tools > Options > Live Share > Increased guest limit to "True"

 PRs are a powerful way to collaborate with others, but typically represent the completion of a task (excluding "WIP" PRs), and the desire to merged it in.
 Many times, the feedback that is given in a PR could easily have been given earlier, and therefore, there's potentially value for teams to easily and continuously seek advice from their peers, as opposed to waiting until they "complete" a task to ask.